scalawithcats/scala-with-cats/src/pages/type-classes/scalaz.md

 // could not find implicit value for parameter e: scalaz.Show[Int]
 ~~~

-Oops - that didn't work!
+Oops---that didn't work!
 The `apply` method uses *implicits* to look up individual instances, so we'll have to bring some instances into scope.

 ### Importing Default Instances {#importing-default-instances}